Echinopsis pachanoi: Traditional uses

 Echinopsis pachanoi, San Pedro Cactus, the tall cactus in the mid-foreground, in its natural habitat in Peru.
 Several fruits with shrivelled flowers can be seen.

 Echinopsis pachanoi is known by many names throughout South America such as achuma, huachuma, wachuma, aguacolla, hahuacollay, lapituq, tsuná, San Pedro or giganton.
 It has a long history of being used in Andean traditional medicine.

 Archaeological studies have found evidence of use going back two thousand years, to Moche culture, Nazca culture, and Chavín culture.
-Although Roman Catholic church authorities after the Spanish conquest attempted to suppress its use, this failed, as shown by the Christian element in the common name "San Pedro cactus" – Saint Peter cactus.
-The name is attributed to the belief that just as St Peter holds the keys to heaven, the effects of the cactus allow users "to reach heaven while still on earth."
+Although the Spanish attempted to suppress its use, this failed, as shown by the Christian element in the common name "San Pedro cactus" – Saint Peter cactus.
+Edward Anderson attributes this to the belief that just as St Peter holds the keys to heaven, the effects of the cactus allow users "to reach heaven while still on earth."

 In Peruvian shamanism, called mesa norteña, healers (curanderos) boil the San Pedro cactus, with spines removed, into a bitter drink called cimora, often mixed with tobacco to enhance spiritual visions.
 This brew helps shamans gain "vista" (magical vision) to diagnose illnesses, cleanse spirits, and connect with ancestors or nature spirits at sacred sites like the Las Huaringas lagoons.
 The practice also exists in Ecuador, Bolivia, and parts of Chile and Argentina, where indigenous groups like the yachakkuna use San Pedro for healing and spiritual guidance.

 The early 2000s saw the first major international coverage of traditional plant medicine in publications such as The New York Times Magazine and National Geographic Adventure, which featured the Blue Morpho retreat center.

 In 2022, the Peruvian Ministry of Culture declared the traditional use of San Pedro cactus in northern Peru as cultural heritage.